remstos/practice-github/Readme.md

 - Add logging for Storage and Networking events
 - UnitTests of Storage and Networking architecture
 - Better UI / design.
+- More documentation, and more explanation of the architecture.
+- Better readme.